rishav-ghosh2000/internsip_work/README.md

 Then I applied transformers to predict the sentiment of tweets and compared the results of those with Vader's.
 Then I created a manual Niave Bayes, SVM, Decision Tree, and Logistic regression model from scratch.
 And by that, I predicted the label of those tweets means supervised learning.

 Next, I made a dataset of fake news and applied Niave Bayes, Random Forest, and LSTM models to predict whether it was fake or real.
 And then I created a paper based on this observation.
 The paper is named 'intern_researchPaper'.
+The dataset is very large so I uploaded it in drive and paste the link in 'CombinedENGHINnews'